VirtualFlyBrain/VFB2/content/en/docs/Tutorials/vfb-mcp-guide.md

 The VFB MCP tool is available at: **[vfb3-mcp.virtualflybrain.org](https://vfb3-mcp.virtualflybrain.org/)**

-The hosted service is currently **v1.11.0**.
-That page always states the deployed version and the full client setup instructions, including GitHub Copilot, VS Code and Gemini, so check it there rather than here if the two disagree.
+That page always states the currently deployed version and the full client setup instructions, including GitHub Copilot, VS Code and Gemini, so check it there rather than here if the two disagree.